chandanv89/read-write-vrp-docs-pub/profiles/vrp-profile.md

 The flow below is documented in terms of two abstract resources:

-- `payment agreement consents`: A consent created between a PSU and TPP that allows the TPP to create `payment-orders` on behalf of the PSU subject to certain controls
+- `domestic-vrp-consents`: A consent created between a PSU and TPP that allows the TPP to create `vrps` on behalf of the PSU subject to _control parameters_
-- `payment-orders`: A payment order created by the TPP that meets the limitations set out by an approved payment agreement consent.
+- `vrps`: A payment order created by the TPP that meets the limitations set out by an approved `domestic-vrp-consents` resource.

+These resources will be instantiated as specific resources for various types of payments.

+This version of the specification is limited to `domestic-vrp-consents` and `domestic-vrps`.

 ![Payments Flow](./images/VRP-ThreeCornerModel.png)

 #### Steps

-Step 1: PSU and TPP agree upon a payment agreement consent
+Step 1: PSU and TPP agree upon a VRP Consent

-- This flow begins with a PSU agreeing to the setup of payment agreement.
-The agreement and consent is between the PSU and the TPP.
+- This flow begins with a PSU agreeing to the setup of VRP Consent.
+The consent is between the PSU and the TPP.
-- The mandatory control parameters must be specified at this stage.
+- At this stage, the control parameters are agreed between the PSU and TPP
 - The PSU may provide the debtor accounts to be used (or specify them at a later stage directly to the ASPSP)

-Step 2: Setup payment agreement consent
+Step 2: Setup VRP Consent

-- The TPP connects to the ASPSP that services the PSU's payment account and creates a new `payment-agreement-consent` resource.
-This informs the ASPSP that one of its PSUs intends to setup a payment agreement consent.
-The ASPSP responds with an identifier for the payment agreement consent resource (the ConsentId, which is the intent identifier).
+- The TPP connects to the ASPSP that services the PSU's payment account and creates a new `domestic-vrp-consents` resource.
+This informs the ASPSP that one of its PSUs intends to setup a VRP Consent.
+The ASPSP responds with a consent id that is the identifier for the VRP Consent resource
-- This step is carried out by making a **POST** request to the `payment-agreement-consents` resource.
+- This step is carried out by making a **POST** request to the `domestic-vrp-consents` resource.

 Step 3: Authorise Consent

 - The TPP requests the PSU to authorise the consent.
 The ASPSP may carry this out by using a ***redirection flow*** or a ***decoupled flow***.
   - In a redirection flow, the TPP redirects the PSU to the ASPSP.
     - The redirect includes the ConsentId generated in the previous step.
-    - This allows the ASPSP to correlate the payment agreement consent that was setup.
+    - This allows the ASPSP to correlate the VRP Consent that was setup.
     - The ASPSP authenticates the PSU.
     - The PSU reviews the debtor account(s) at this stage (and other control parameters, specified in Step 1).
     - The ASPSP provides an interface for the PSU to select the debtor accounts to be used.
-    - The ASPSP updates the state of the payment agreement consent resource internally to indicate that the consent has been authorised.
+    - The ASPSP updates the state of the VRP Consent resource internally to indicate that the consent has been authorised.
     - Once the consent has been authorised, the PSU is redirected back to the TPP.
   - In a decoupled flow, the ASPSP requests the PSU to authorise consent on an  *authentication device* that is separate from the  *consumption device* on which the PSU is interacting with the TPP.
     - The decoupled flow is initiated by the TPP calling a back-channel authorisation request.